-The researchers are evaluating the causal impact of labor organizing on health and labor market outcomes in the health care sector.
+The project team is evaluating the causal impact of labor organizing on health and labor market outcomes in the health care sector.
 In partnership with a labor union, the investigators plan to randomize efforts to unionize health care facilities and implement mixed methods data collection around these efforts to obtain the first ever randomization-based causal effects of labor organizing within the health care sector.

 - What is the effect of labor organizing on care outcomes and workers’ labor market outcomes within health care facilities?